 NYC hospitals 10 days from crisis as coronavirus cases explode -mayor

-"This is going to be the greatest crisis domestically since the Great Depression," he told CNN, referring to the economic crisis of the 1930s.
+Nationwide, cases have topped 29,000 with at least 385 dead, according to a Reuters tally.
+(Graphic: https://tmsnrt.rs/2w7hX9T) The number of cases of the highly contagious respiratory illness in the United States and Spain are exceeded only by China and Italy.
+Italy reported record numbers of daily coronavirus deaths last week.
+"This is going to be the greatest crisis domestically since the Great Depression," de Blasio told CNN, referring to the economic crisis of the 1930s.
 "This is why we need a full-scale mobilization of the American military."

-He warned that the worst is yet to come with April looking worse than March and May perhaps even worse.
+Nearly one in four Americans, or 80 million, were under orders to shelter at home as New York, California, Illinois, Connecticut and New Jersey instituted statewide lockdowns.
+Around the globe, billions are adapting to a new reality, with countries like Italy, Spain and France on lockdown and several South American nations taking similar measures to try to stay ahead of the contagion, as global cases exceeded 300,000 and deaths top 13,000.

+The lockdown affecting large segments of the American public to try to curb the spread of the coronavirus is likely to last 10 to 12 weeks, or until early June, U.S. Treasury Secretary Steven Mnuchin said on Sunday.
+Lawmakers in Washington are nearing a deal that could pump a record $1 trillion into the economy to limit the economic damage from the coronavirus.
+Speaking on "Fox News Sunday," Mnuchin said the package would give an average U.S. family of four a one-time payment of $3,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)